luong-komorebi/Explore-Cpp-STL/deque.md

 - Deques do not provide the functions for capacity (capacity() and reserve()).
 - Deques do provide direct functions to insert and to delete the first element (push_front() and pop_front()).

-Please read back the [Vector](vector.md) guide.
+Please read back the [Vector](vector.md) guide for detailed usage.
 Here is a neat table including most ( not all ) crucial operations on deque :

 | Operations                  | Result                                                                                             |
 |-----------------------------|----------------------------------------------------------------------------------------------------|